perpetuallyunlucky4/yummygpt/README.md

 ### MOE (Mixture of Experts)
 The coolest one on the list, I will add it once I like the performance of the model on its own and when I get access to better computers probably

+### Scale
+Not an implementation improvement, but I need a bigger scale overall.
+More data sources such as math, code, and academic texts, as sell as fiction, and my own axiom dataset must be more diverse to prevent the overtraining in this iteration

 # Appendix A -- The AXIOM dataset format
 The format I used for AXIOM is simple: